CovelloTheory/ecm-alpha/README.md

 ## Usage
 Run `ecm_main.py` with an `.edf` EEG file (e.g. `real_eeg_2.edf`) to see metrics and band powers in real time.

-## 🎥 ECM Alpha Live Demo
+## 🎥 ECM Alpha System Preview

 ![Watch the demo](./ecm_demo.mp4)

-This video shows the ECM Alpha prototype processing real EEG data and visualizing Covello Theory metrics in real time.
+This internal demo shows the ECM Alpha prototype processing real EEG data and visualizing Covello Theory metrics — CIndex, PRI, and QES — in real time.
+The signal was processed live during recording, with real-time updates to band powers, Covello Metrics, and collapse prediction logic.

-⚠️ ECM Alpha has been tested on a limited set of EEG files (.edf) and may require format-specific adjustments.
-Broader compatibility and resilience across diverse EEG sources is under active development.
-Note: ECM Alpha currently supports a subset of .edf files with consistent channel labeling and structure.
-For demonstration or testing purposes, please use the provided example file or contact us for compatibility guidance.
+> ⚠️ Note: This is a pre-recorded internal demonstration.
+EEG input file used is not publicly released.
+The video reflects system behavior observed during controlled test conditions.

 ## EEG Data and Interpretation